franekp/PlanIt/README.md

-## PlanIt
+# PlanIt

-# Getting started for developing with docker:
+### Getting started:
- * install latest docker from official repo for debian: https://docs.docker.com/engine/installation/linux/debian/
+ * install latest docker from official package for debian: https://docs.docker.com/engine/installation/linux/debian/
  * install docker-compose globally on root user:
    `sudo pip install docker-compose`
- * clone this repo and cd to it
+ * clone this repository and cd to it

+### Starting "dev server"
+ * `sudo ./dev.sh` will compile frontend files, launch dev server and watch files for changes
+ * watched files: python/django in src/web, sass and elm in src/frontend
+ * CTRL+C twice to stop

+### Starting "demo mode" with load balancing between 3 web server containers
+ * `sudo ./build_demo.sh` will build the containers - any change requires this to be re-executed
- * run the services:
+ * `sudo ./run_demo.sh` will run the services
-   `sudo ./dev.sh`
-   now the console output from both of them is attached to current terminal open in browser localhost:8000 or localhost:8000/static/css/style.css CTRL-C twice to stop them
+ * CTRL+C to stop

+### Using the app
+ * go to localhost:8000 to see web application
+ * go to localhost:8000/api/ to play with REST api